ModelTC/MQBench/application/nlp_example/readme.md

     pot_scale: False
     backend: academic
   ```
-  You need to prepare the finetuned FP32 model of the specific task and change the "model_name_or_path" in "config.yaml".
+  You need to prepare the finetuned FP32 model of the specific task and change the "model_name_or_path" in "config.yaml" or "config-fp8.yaml".

   Steps:
     ```